-Fig. \ref{fig:constantLongVSShort} compares the load profiles of the SHM and LHM over the course of one day.
-As one would expect, the LHM provides much better performance, in the sense that the resultant profile is much more flat, hiding most of the spikes in consumption, which typically reveal more information about user's behavior.
-However, the SHM, despite relying on much less data, also leads to a reasonable suppression of the peaks in the profile.
-One can also argue that the SHM reveals more information about the low-frequency variation of user's energy consumption, which, however, is common across households, and thus provides only a limited amount of personal information.
-Moreover, Figs. \ref{fig:constantShort} and \ref{fig:constantShortS} show that the peaks of the grid load generated by the SHM are not necessarily aligned with those of the user load.
+Fig. \ref{fig:constantLongVSShort} shows the load profiles of SHM and LHM over one day.
+As expected, the LHM provides better performance as the resultant profile is much flatter and hides most of the consumption spikes, which typically reveal more information about user's behavior.
+However, also the SHM leads to a reasonable suppression of consumption peaks, despite relying on much less data.
+Also, the SHM reveals more information about the low-frequency variation of user's energy consumption, which, however, is common across households, and thus provides only a limited amount of personal information.
+Moreover, Figs. \ref{fig:constantShort} and \ref{fig:constantShortS} show that the peaks of the grid load generated by SHM are not necessarily aligned with those of the user load.